SpaceBeeGaming/OC-robot-controller/README.md

 # DISCLAIMER:
 This script isn't even done yet.
 You can currently move ~~only up and down.~~ in all directions (Have been busy working on the backend stuff.)

-the buttonAPI is originally created by dw20 (minecraft youtuber) for ComputerCraft and ported by the guy in the link,

-so 99,9% of credists goes to him. https://oc.cil.li/index.php?/topic/255-button-api-now-for-oc-updated-9-6-2014/
+the buttonAPI is originally created by dw20 (minecraft youtuber) for ComputerCraft and ported by a guy in [here](https://oc.cil.li/index.php?/topic/255-button-api-now-for-oc-updated-9-6-2014/), so 99,9% of credits goes to there as well.

-BUT, i have updated it to include the additional feature made after it was ported. so the original demo in the link above won't work.
+BUT, i have updated it to include the additional feature made after it was ported. so the original demo in the link above **won't** work.

+# Contributing
+If you want to contribute, please read the [Contributing](../CONTRIBUTING.md) guidelines.

 # To use:
 1. download a copy of the repo and unzip it